perpetualCreations/AnalyticalBlackLight/readme.md

 What kind of narrow minded b-

 #### All jokes aside, what can I use this for, besides finding cheating?
-Well, feel free to replace the keywords list with other things.
+Well, feel free to edit the keywords the list.
+Replace it with anything you want, so long the number of keywords is a multiple of five.
 Want to know how many people are freaking out over the election in New York?
-Or how frantic the Australians are as air quality drops as fast as the number of natural habitats?
+Or how panicked the Aussies are as they watch their continent burn?
+Maybe you want to know trending foods in California, to get away from all of this end-of-the-world nonsense?
 Analyze away.
-The things you search, it can be anything you want, so long Google has data on it.
+As long as Google has the data, you can retrieve it.

 Do note however, the rest of the documentation was written in the context of student cheating.
-Yeah.
-May or may not have been a mistake.
+Not sure if that was a mistake.

 ### Ok, fine.
 How do I use this.
 Oh perfect.
-Ok so first thing you need to do is get a stress ball.
-Hey.
-Look at me.
-Squeeze the stress ball if you're angry, ok?

 #### Download and Extract
 Download the latest release on the repository page, and extract contents